itchono/SLyGA/README.md

 1. Constant thrust - thrusts in the direction of the sail normal vector with a constant magnitude
 2. Solar sail - thrusts in the direction of the sail normal vector with a magnitude dependent on cone angle

-`mission.m` connects all of the low-level ODEs and guidance stack together.
+`run_mission.m` connects all of the low-level ODEs and guidance stack together.

 ### `plotting` - Plotting Functions
 Plotting from Modified Equinoctial Elements (MEEs).